-Green Bond funds a portfolio of sustainable projects, like innovative energy-saving technology and carbon-neutral property developments.
+Green Bond funds a portfolio of sustainable projects, like innovative technology and energy positive property developments.

 You can build wealth without supporting harmful industries.